U.S. SEC accuses Heinz guard of insider trading before Berkshire-3G deal

 Berkshire and 3G bought Heinz for about $23 billion.

-They merged that company in 2015 with Kraft Foods Group Inc to form Kraft Heinz Co, in which they own a roughly 51 percent stake.
+They merged that company in 2015 with Kraft Foods Group Inc to form Kraft Heinz Co (KHC.O), in which they own a roughly 51 percent stake.

 The case is SEC v Alpert, U.S. District Court, Southern District of New York, No. 17-01879.